DualSense: Everything you need to know about the PS5 controller

 DualSense battery life – how much will the PS5 controller cost?

-The DualShock 4 far from had the best battery life among modern controllers and the lack of a battery pack that allowed for inserting rechargeable batteries meant you were stuck with what Sony gave you.
+The DualShock 4 featured a pretty poor battery life compared to modern controllers, and the lack of a battery pack that allowed for inserting rechargeable batteries meant you were stuck with what Sony gave you.

 While a replaceable attachment for rechargeable batteries doesn’t seem to be on the way with the DualSense, Sony seems to know that PS4 fans weren’t too happy, saying: “We also took thoughtful consideration into ways to maintain a strong battery life for DualSense’s rechargeable battery.”

 The DualSense is joining modern smartphones and laptops by opting for USB-C for charging.
-The change is a logical move given the wider tech industries shift towards the connector as standard.
+The change is a logical move given the wider tech industries shift towards the connector as standard, and could potentially result in speedier charging times.